 Male yellow, antennal segments IV–VIII brown, wings slightly shaded, sternites III–VII with large transverse pore plate.

-The genus Thrips is the second largest genus in the Thysanoptera, and currently includes, worldwide, about 285 species.
-T. maculicollishas been taken in quarantine at California, and is presumably a native of some unknown Pacific territory.
+T. maculicollis is known from northern Australia, New Caledonia and Hawaii (Mound et al. 2016) and has been taken in quarantine at California.
 It is closely related to another species from the Pacific, T. longicaudatus, and is a member of the T. hawaiiensis species-group (Mound & Masumoto, 2005).
-All members of genus Thrips lack ocellar setae I on the head, and they all have ctenidia on tergite VIII posteromesad to the spiracles.
+The genus Thrips is the second largest genus in the Thysanoptera, and currently includes, worldwide, about 295 species.
+All members of this genus lack ocellar setae I on the head, and they all have ctenidia on tergite VIII posteromesad to the spiracles.
 Other characters, such as number of antennal segments, number of setae on the fore wing veins, and number of discal setae on the sternites are variable between species (Palmer, 1992; Nakahara, 1994; Mound & Masumoto, 2005).

 Thrips maculicollis (Hood)